intuition-dev/mbCLIx/lazyLoading/readme.md

 As a manager you need to look at the app in the Developer Tools network tab.
 And when you QA the app on mobile: Don't use WiFi!
 If you monitor the little things, the big things will take care of themselves performance wise.
-Also consider converting an older Webpack Web App to JAMstack lazy loading to get the performance benefits.
+Also consider converting an older Webpack Web App to JAMstack, w/ Pug lazy loading to get the performance benefits.

 ## Deeper dive recipe/tips: